 What it looks like

-- SOLAVERT 80 mg tablets are light blue, biconvex, capsule shaped tablets, with “BMS 621” and a score bar engraved on one side and plain on the other side.
+- SOLAVERT 80mg tablets are light blue, biconvex, capsule shaped tablets, plain on one side and engraved 'S', '80' and a break bar on the other side.

-- SOLAVERT 160 mg tablets are light blue biconvex, capsule shaped tablets with “BMS160” and a score bar engraved on one side and plain on the other
+- SOLAVERT 160mg are light blue biconvex, capsule shaped tablets, plain on one side and engraved 'S', '160' and a break bar on the other side.

-SOLAVERT 80 mg and 160 mg tablets are available in bottles and blister packs of 60.
+SOLAVERT 80 mg and 160 mg tablets are available in blister packs of 60.

 - SOLAVERT 80 mg tablets contain 80mg sotalol hydrochloride per tablet.

 - SOLAVERT 160 mg tablets contain 160mg sotalol hydrochloride per tablet.